JoeBocock/knockt/README.md

 If any of the above is confusing or you're not to sure what each command is doing, I'll provide a very simple explanation below along with a link to read more on the subject.

 1. Here we are cloning the repository with a source control tool called **git**.
-If you're not sure what git it, I'd suggest reading up on that before trying to tackle this project.
+If you're not sure what git is, I'd suggest reading up on that before trying to tackle this project.
 [Here's the offical git documenation](https://git-scm.com/doc), they have some great videos explaining the concept.
-2. Composer is a PHP dependacy manager that handles a lot of tedious and often error prone work.
+2. Composer is a PHP dependency manager that handles a lot of tedious and often error prone work.
 [Here's the offical Composer documenation](https://getcomposer.org/).
 3. Here we are simply copying an existing example configuration file. .ENV files often contain sensitive information for your application and as such, shouldn't be commited to version control.
 [Here's the github page for phpdotenv](https://github.com/vlucas/phpdotenv).
 4. Finally, we are using a local tool called artisan to generate an application key.
 This is a Laravel specific step that allows our application to have a unique encryption key.
 [More can be found on this subject on the Laravel Documentation](https://laravel.com/docs/8.x/configuration#environment-configuration).